Read

 Subscribe here

-Saluaco-founder of Symplificaarrived in México with a dream of replicating the success of her Colombian startup in a market three times its size.
-The conditions seemed ideal: a new law professionalizing household employment and a proven model with social impact.
+Saluaco-founder of Symplifica, expanded into Mexico with the dream of replicating her Colombian startup's success in a market three times the size.
+The timing seemed perfect: a new law formalized domestic work, and she had a proven, socially impactful model.

 • Market timing can be as important as the product.